radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 8. Restart the RadiantOne service.

-### Certificate Revocation List

-A Certificate Revocation List (CRL) is a list identifying revoked certificates, signed by a Certificate Authority (CA) and made available to the public.
-The CRL has a limited validity period, and updated versions of the CRL are published by the CA when the previous CRL’s validity period expires.

-RadiantOne supports CRL checking and relies on the underlying Java security libraries (JSSE) to handle this logic during the SSL/TLS handshake process before the LDAP bind is received by the server.
-Both CRLDP and OCSP are supported.
-For CRLDP (CRL Distribution Point), there are URIs specified by the certificate's "CRL Distribution Points", by which the servers hosting CRL can be reached.
-For OCSP (Online Certificate Status Protocol), the URIs are specified in the certificate in the extended attribute “authorityInfoAccess”, by which the servers enforcing CRL checking can be reached.
-More details about OCSP can be found in [RFC 2560](https://datatracker.ietf.org/doc/html/rfc2560).

 #### Enable CRL

 If clients are connecting to RadiantOne with certificates (establishing mutual authentication) and the client certificate should be validated to ensure it has not been revoked prior to accepting it, the Enable CRL parameter needs checked.
 From the Main Control Panel go to the Settings tab > Security > SSL.
 Then, on the right side, check the Enable CRL option.